-The X-factor: Besides becoming a destination to find this season’s It bag for less than retail price, Rebag has streamlined the process of buying and selling gently loved luxury handbags by simplifying the peer-to-peer sale process.
-Plus, for those in New York, the brand also recently opened a concept store so customers can experience the site in an IRL setting.
+The X factor: Besides becoming a destination to find this season’s It bag for less than retail price, Rebag has streamlined the process of buying and selling gently loved luxury handbags by simplifying the peer-to-peer sale process.
+Plus, for those in larger cities, the brand also opened concept stores so customers can experience the site in an IRL setting.

 The site/app: Tradesy

 The gist: Simply sign up with your email, and start browsing Tradesy’s massive offerings that range from Gucci to Zara.
 Items come listed at up to 90% off retail, and unlike some other resale experiences, returns are accepted and handled by Tradesy, making the process a bit less stressful for shoppers and sellers alike.

 Hottest brands: Louis Vuitton, Chanel, Gucci, Christian Louboutin, and Tory Burch.